Become an RSCDS young dancer

 The RSCDS has been in existence for nearly 100 years and we would like it to continue to develop its range of activities for at least another 100 years and to grow its membership!

 To achieve this one of the important things we need to do, among others, is to attract and engage more young people.
-We need young people learning to dance, to play music, to become teachers, to contribute ideas, to be on committees and be involved in planning activities.
+We need young people learning to dance, playing music, becoming teachers, contributing ideas, sitting on committees and be involved in planning activities.
 We need to ensure we evolve and develop to meet their aspirations and interests while ensuring we also cater for those who have been dancing and playing music for many years.

 The RSCDS has a Branch structure, where the majority of our members join and there may be a Branch in your local area.
 There are a number of dancing groups that are Affiliated to the RSCDS and we encourage you to use the Branch/Group Finder to find an organisation near you as they may be able to help you to become a member.